Who will take the survey?

 How do I access the survey?

 The survey is available online at www.pittsburghteachingconditions.org.
-The survey can be accessed at any computer with internet access from April 24 to May 31.
-If you are using Internet Explorer browser to access the survey please ensure you are using version 10 or any other more recent version.
+The survey can be accessed at any computer with internet access from April 23 to May 25.
+If you are using Internet Explorer browser to access the survey please ensure you are using version 10 or later.

 Why should I take the survey again?